-Comprehensive compensation data provide park and recreation agency leaders with guidance on how to attract the best staff.
-Such data also can provide park and recreation professionals with insights about salary and benefits being offered by potential employers.
-To amass that data, the Research team of the National Recreation and Park Association (NRPA) sent a 34-question survey in March 2021 to elicit not only the salary data of 10 positions at park and recreation agencies, but also general information about benefits and salary policies.
-The responses from leaders of nearly 450 park and recreation agencies across the United States are the basis of this report.
+Comprehensive compensation data provides park and recreation agency leaders with guidance on how to attract the best candidates for their staff.
+Such data also can provide park and recreation professionals with insights into salary and benefits offered by potential employers.
+To amass that data, the National Recreation and Park Association (NRPA) research team sent a 37-question survey in March 2022 to elicit the salary data of 10 positions at park and recreation agencies and general information about benefits and salary policies.
+The responses from leaders of more than 500 park and recreation agencies across the United States are the basis of this report.

 - Park and Recreation Agency Director (or Executive Director or Superintendent)

 - Planning Director (or Superintendent)

 - Director of Finance (or Administrative Director or Business Manager)

 - Recreation Director (or Recreation Superintendent or Assistant Director – Recreation)

 - Park Operations Director (or Maintenance Director or Maintenance Superintendent)